DocMcCoy/Sait/README.md

-# sait-js
+# Javascript at SAIT

-Repository for JS Exercise
+Repository for the JS exercises we did at SAIT.